-One of my biggest frustrations is seeing people questioning their own common sense over something that someone told them was the best way to eat, or the best diet to follow.
-(Pro Insight: Diets don't work!)
+All the time I see people questioning their own common sense over something that someone told them was the best way to eat, or the best diet to follow.
+(Pro Insight: As you already know, diets don't work!)

-Are you stressed out by food?
-Head in your hand - annoyed.
-Feel like something isn't right, something isn't working but you just can't put your finger on it?
+If you’re stressed by food, feeling like something isn't quite right, something is off, it isn't working but you just can't put your finger on what that is?

 I see this all the time.

-and I can usually pinpoint it down to our thoughts, because we do intuitively know what foods are good for our body, but we've been so.... clouded throughout our lives.
+and usually I pinpoint it down to our thoughts, because we do intuitively know what foods are good for our body, but we've been so clouded throughout our lives.